jdmar3-comp426/a04-simmiagarwal/README.md

 ## Create a new record with INSERT

-Here is a SQL statement that createes a new record with a username and password.
+Here is a SQL statement that creates a new record with a username and password.

 ```
 INSERT INTO userinfo (user, pass) VALUES (?, ?)